karttur/soil-spectro/_posts/2022/2022-09-07-spectrodata-OSSL4ML01-download.markdown

 share: true
 ---

+This post is the first in a series on organising and analysing data from the Open Soil Spectral Library (OSSL).

 ### Introduction

 This post builds on the two previous posts in this blog: [Open Soil Spectral Library (OSSL)](../spectrodata-OSSL-intro) and [OSSL explorer API](../spectrodata-OSSL-api-explorer).
 In this post you will download selected OSSL data  that will then be used in the following posts for Machine Learning modelling.
 The data used as an example is Near-InfraRed (NIR) OSSL data over Sweden.
 You can change the study area by selecting any other geographical region, select via soil textures (attributes) or source dataset as outlined in the [previous](../spectrodata-OSSL-api-explorer) post.